History of USM Alger (1937–1962): The Birth of USM Alger: Between Oral Memory and Official Records

+Ali Zaid, known as Lahmar, was the first president, serving from its founding on July 5, 1937, until 1938.

 Arezki Meddad served as president from 1938 to 1942.

 Despite the differing accounts regarding the identity of USM Alger's first president, the official document dated July 5, 1937, addressed to the Algiers prefecture, clearly confirms that Ali Zaid who would later become a martyr of the Algerian War of Independence was the first official and administrative president of the club.
 The same document indicates that Arezki Meddad held the role of honorary president, suggesting his symbolic and social influence without occupying a formal administrative position.
-However, press sources particularly the Alger républicain newspaper dated June 20, 1963 state that the club was founded through the efforts of Arezki Meddad (brother of Saïd Meddad, a later president), martyr Ali Zaid, and former player Mohamed Hamdi.
-This version relies heavily on oral testimony from former club members and was written nearly 29 years after the club’s founding, reflecting the influence of post-independence memory and narrative construction.
-From these findings, it is clear that the club’s founding unfolded in two distinct phases.
+However, press sources particularly the Alger républicain newspaper dated June 20, 1963, state that the club was founded through the efforts of Arezki Meddad (brother of Saïd Meddad, a later president), martyr Ali Zaid, and former player Mohamed Hamdi.
+This version relies heavily on oral testimony from former club members and was written nearly 29 years after the club's founding, reflecting the influence of post-independence memory and narrative construction.
+From these findings, it is clear that the club's founding unfolded in two distinct phases.

 An unofficial, grassroots phase that began in early 1937, driven primarily by Arezki Meddad, whose café in Rue Salluste (Casbah of Algiers) served as the informal headquarters for the founding meetings.
-A formal, legally recognized phase initiated with the club’s official registration with colonial authorities in July 1937, under the presidency of Ali Zaid, in compliance with French colonial legal requirements for associations.
+A formal, legally recognized phase initiated with the club's official registration with colonial authorities in July 1937, under the presidency of Ali Zaid, in compliance with French colonial legal requirements for associations.
 Most of the founding members and early club activists were young men from the Casbah, aged between 16 and 20.
 Their unity stemmed from shared social and political convictions, as well as a collective desire to create a Muslim Algerian sports club that reflected their identity and resisted the dominance of colonial sports institutions.